canucklegame/canuckle/README.md

 🔗 http://www.canucklegame.ca

-Powered by code from the original [Wordle](https://www.powerlanguage.co.uk/wordle/){:target="_blank"}, Canuckle is a word guessing game similar to Mastermind.
+Powered by code from the original [Wordle](https://www.powerlanguage.co.uk/wordle/){:target="_blank" rel="noopener"}, Canuckle is a word guessing game similar to Mastermind.

 ## How to Play